AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 chart.data(treeData);
 ```

-You can as well skip the first step and pass your data to the directly to the {api:anychart.charts.Gantt#data}data(){api} method, also with the `"as-tree"` or `"as-table"` parameter.
+You can as well skip the first step and pass your data directly to the {api:anychart.charts.Gantt#data}data(){api} method, also with the `"as-tree"` or `"as-table"` parameter.
 In this case the data tree is created implicitly.

 ### Hierarchy

+Usually, there are hierarchical relationships between the data items of Project Gantt charts.
+There are two ways to specify these relationships, depending on how you organize the data: [as a tree](#as_tree) or [as a table](#as_table).

+Please note that Project charts can have multiple roots.
+Also, you can use data with no hierarchy – in this case, technically, all items are roots.

 * multiple roots